Top Takeaways From This Post

-Hamburg: Legal advice is provided by the public legal information and conciliation office aka Öffentliche Rechtsauskunfts- und Vergleichsstelle (ÖRA).
+Hamburg: Legal advice in Hamburg is provided by the public legal information and conciliation office aka Öffentliche Rechtsauskunfts- und Vergleichsstelle (ÖRA).

-Bremen: It is provided by the chambers of labour (Arbeitnehmerkammer).
+Bremen: In Bremen, legal aid is provided by the chambers of labour (Arbeitnehmerkammer).

-Berlin: You can choose between a public legal advice system and the legal aid scheme described above.
+Berlin: To get legal aid in Berlin, you can choose between a public legal advice system and the legal aid scheme described above.